fenderface66/transaction-feed-react-redux/README.md

 ## Transaction Feed

-This project allows users to receive a feed if their transactions from the server and update emotional statuses related to them.
+This project allows users to receive a feed of their transactions from the server and update emotional statuses related to them.

 ## How to run